-The fits to the survey and fishery age compositions for Model 1 are depicted in Figures 17.11 and 17.12, respectively.
+The fits to the survey and fishery age compositions for Model 1 are depicted in Figures 17.10 and 17.11, respectively.
 The model fits the fishery age composition data well particularly after 1997, and the survey age composition data less so.
 This reflects the fact that the sample sizes for age and length composition data are higher for the fishery in some years than the survey.
+It is interesting to note that the 2014 survey observed significantly fewer 3-year olds (2011 year class) than predicted, whereas the 2014 fishery catch was comprised of a larger proportion of 3-year olds than predicted.
+This is an unusual pattern for the fishery; large numbers of 3-year olds have not been observed in fishery catches since the appearance of the strong 1975 and 1977 year classes in 1978 and 1980, respectively.

 These figures also highlight the patterns in changing age compositions over time.
 Note that the older age groups in the fishery age data are largely absent until around 1985 when the 1977 year class appears.
 Fits to the recent fishery age composition data in Lowe et al. (2012) indicated a need for greater flexibility in selectivity.
 The 2013 assessment allowed for more flexibility to estimate time-varying fishery selectivity, which improved fits to the fishery age compositions.

-The results discussed below are based on the recommended Model 1 with updated 2013 fishery catch- and weight-at-age values, and 2014 Aleutian Islands survey biomass data.
+The results discussed below are based on the recommended Model 1 with updated 2014 fishery and survey catch- and weight-at-age values.